Why is journaling so hard for me?

 When I’m unintentional with my time, I find it quickly gets sucked up by whatever is around.
 Nowadays, I try my best to make time for what's really important.
 As my priorities shift and evolve, I find that I do "happen to have time" for what matters most.

 If you struggle to find time to journal, I say start with only 5 minutes a day.
 You can pair it with something else, like journaling right after you brush your teeth, or during your morning coffee.
-Habit stacking is a great way to create room for a new habit. room for it.
+Habit stacking is a great way to create room for it.
 Habit formation often works better when you're consistent rather than exhaustive.
 So aiming to journal daily, no matter how little you write, can be a great foundation for building a habit.

 Lack of ideas